ofavre/ReTouchPad/README.md

 Start the server on the computer to control:

+    # With a system-wide installation: either
+    retouchpad
-    npm start -g retouchpad   # requires a system-wide installation
+    npm start -g retouchpad
-    # OR from the project folder
+    # With a local installation, from the project folder: either
     npm start
-    # Or equivalently
     node server.js

 Direct your browser to the `client.html` file.